Mar 07, 2024 at 9:50 AM Update: 2 days ago

 Berdowski is therefore even threatening with a move abroad.
 However, he adds that this would only concern the registered office, not the head office itself.

 The company has been critical of the business climate in the Netherlands for a long time.
-It also threatened to leave last year because it was concerned about new legislation regarding sustainable entrepreneurship.
+It also threatened to leave last year because it was concerned regarding new legislation regarding sustainable entrepreneurship.
 According to the company, this law, which is currently on hold, entails too many risks for large projects.

 ASML also critical of politics

-Berdowski’s statements come a day after ASML CEO Peter Wennink was also critical of possible restrictions for knowledge workers.
+Berdowski’s statements come a day following ASML CEO Peter Wennink was also critical of possible restrictions for knowledge workers.
 Wennink, who left this year, said that future expansions may take place in other countries if it is no longer possible to attract foreign talent in the Netherlands.

 If large investments indeed go abroad, or if a large company leaves our country, this will not do the Netherlands any good as a business location.
 Shell and Unilever previously decided to become fully British, while DSM moved its head office to Switzerland.
 It must be added that Shell and Unilever were already partly British and that DSM merged with a Swiss company.